Important Army Days in India: Dates, History & Significance

 The Heroic Battle of Saragarhi in 1897

-Saragarhi Day on September 12 honors 21 Sikh soldiers of the 36th Sikh Regiment who defended an army post against 10,000 Afghan tribesmen in the Battle of Saragarhi.
-Despite overwhelming odds, they fought till the last man.
+Saragarhi Day on the 12th of September celebrates 21 Sikh soldiers of the 36th Sikh Regiment who took a post in defence of an army position against 10,000 Afghan tribesmen during the Battle of Saragarhi.
+They resisted to the end even against incredible odds.

 Commemorative Events and Legacy